Studies

 Accommodation in Reykjavik

-There are many hotels in and around Reykjavik; booking rooms in Reykjavik can be difficult due to the many visitors to Iceland; we highly recommend booking your hotel room as early as possible to avoid disappointment.
+There are many hotels in and around Reykjavik; we highly recommend booking your hotel room as early as possible.
 Participants are responsible for the reservation and payment of their accommodation.
-Below is a list of hotels located conveniently for the university, but please feel free to explore other options.

 Getting to Reykjavik